ibm-bluemix-mobile-services/bms-clientsdk-swift-core/README.md

 github "ibm-bluemix-mobile-services/bms-clientsdk-swift-core"
 ```

 Then run the `carthage update` command.
+Once the build is finished, drag `BMSCore.framework` and `BMSAnalyticsAPI.framework` into your Xcode project.

 To complete the integration, follow the instructions [here](https://github.com/Carthage/Carthage#getting-started).

 ## Usage Examples